MaterializeInc/materialize/doc/developer/design/20240117_decoupled_storage_controller.md

   - TablesController: facilitates writes to tables.
 Could also be called TxnController.
   - StorageController: manages storage-flavored computation running on a cluster.
 Think sources and sinks.
+This is the same as ComputeController, but for running storage-flavoured computation on a cluster.

 Sketch of what I think we need:

-- The compute controller really only needs a CollectionController.
-It would have a much reduced interface, compared to current StorageController.
+- The compute controller only needs a CollectionController.
+It has a much reduced interface, compared to current StorageController.
 Greatly reducing surface area/coupling between the two.
-- We can revive an old idea where we use persist directly to learn about the upper of collections: the CollectionController would not rely on feedback from the cluster to learn about uppers.
-It would use persist, and drive it's since handles forward based on that.
+- We will revive an old idea where we use persist directly to learn about the upper of collections: the CollectionController does not rely on feedback from the cluster to learn about uppers.
+It uses persist, and drives its since handles forward based on that.
-- Each compute controller can be given their own "instance" of a CollectionController, that they own.
+- Each compute controller is given their own "instance" of a CollectionController, that they own.
 - A CollectionController would not initially acquire since handles for _all_ collections but only for those in which the compute controller expresses an